 In whichever role you choose to support our rebels, you are so important!
 A rebellion needs rebels (it's in the name), but the rebels need you as much as water and air.
-Your being there makes all the difference.
+Your presence at an action makes all the difference.
 Thank you!

-There is a whole section on how to avoid burn-out but here are some tips to support you to continue to thrive for yourself and the rebellion!
+There is a whole section later on how to avoid burn-out Here are some basic tips to support you to continue to thrive for yourself and the rebellion!